DevFactory/smartnat/doc/ops_guide.md

 Check your `kube-proxy` status with `systemctl status kube-proxy` and logs with `journalctl -u kube-proxy`.

 ### 2.2.
 Smartnat binary
 When `kube-proxy` is up and running, it's time to deploy `smartnat-manager` binary in a very similar manner.
-Download the binary and place in `/usr/local/bin/smartnat-manager`.
+Download the binary from the [release page](https://github.com/DevFactory/smartnat/releases) and place in `/usr/local/bin/smartnat-manager`.
 Get [smartnat.service](../deployment/smartnat/smartnat.service) systemd unit file and copy it into `/etc/systemd/system`.
 Next, configure the `Environment` entries in the file to configure `smartnat-manager`.
 Options are explained below.

 ### 2.3.
 Smartnat configuration
 The manager can be configured using the following environment variables: